sam-timmins/52-card-golf/README.md

 * As a user, I want to skip through game instructions if required
 * As a user, I want to have continual feedback on my score
 * As a user, I want to know the outcome of the game

 ## Site owners Goals
+* Where there is lots of text, present it clearly
+* Give the user feedback on performance
+* Ensure that there is validation for expected answers on all user inputs
+* Create a gently flow of text so the user is able to keep up with reading it

 ## User Requirements and Expectations